11 Reasons Your Portable AC Fills with Water Too Quickly

 5. Faulty Condensate Pump

-You may run the drain hose directly into another location and drain water without using a condensate pump.
-However keep in mind that it needs gravity to do so.
+However, keep in mind that it needs gravity to do so.
 So if the water has to travel against gravity (upward direction) this method will not work.
-In condensate pump, this problem is resolved and water may be pumped to another location against gravity.
+In the condensate pump, this problem is resolved and water may be pumped to another location against gravity.

 The most convenient option thereby is using a condensate pump.
 If you want to go with it, I picked one for you.
 Click here to see specifications.